brimdata/zed/docs/zed/README.md

 can be achieved by micro-batching commits.

-Because the Zed lake represents all state transitions with immutable objects, the caching of any cloud object (or byte ranges of a cloud objects) is easy and effective since a cached object is never invalid.
+Because the Zed lake represents all state transitions with immutable objects, the caching of any cloud object (or byte ranges of cloud objects) is easy and effective since a cached object is never invalid.
 This design makes backup/restore, data migration, archive, and replication easy to support and deploy.